 We have a lot of new primates we want you to meet!

 In June 2018, Eva was confiscated in Quang Ninh province.
 The EPRC often receives lorises from this province which is located on the border with China, where these animals would most probably be used for traditional medicine or sold to keep as pets.

-Basti is probably our most happy Langur male from the entire EPRC.
-He has a great family, and calls 4 wifes and 2 kids its own.
+Basti is probably our most happy and beautiful Langur male from the entire EPRC.
+He has a great family and calls 3 wifes and 3 kids it’s own.
 This is how Langurs like to live: one male with several females.

 Beo has confiscated in 2017 when he was just a month old.
 After being rescued and travel 600km away, Beo was moved to live with other orphans in the EPRC’s kindergaten.
 During the first year, we gave Beo non-sugar fresh milk mixed with oak-bark tea to help him build a healthier digestive system.
 At the same time, Beo has also gradually learned to eat leaves like other langurs.
 He is now start entering adulthood.
 Goodbye to Thanh, Khoa and the other babies at ‘Kindergarten’, Beo has been moved to a new enclosure with other Red-shanked doucs, then he will start building a new family.

 Established in 1993, EPRC is a not for profit project dedicated to the rescue, rehabilitation, breeding, research and conservation of Vietnam’s endangered and critically endangered primate species.

 Website by MINIMUMMEANS